-While airway management seems basic, the average practitioner has limited exposure to opening the patient's airway to insure ventilation.
-In most instruction, there is an emphasis on equipment when, in fact, clinicians should begin with the simplest technique, only moving to more complex interventions when absolutely needed or in the absence of the imminent arrival of a skilled airway provider.
+While airway management seems basic, the average practitioner has limited exposure to opening the patient's airway to ensure ventilation.
+In most instruction, there is an emphasis on teaching advanced techniques and equipment use, while simpler methods are given much less attention.
+However, clinicians should remember to always begin with the simplest technique, only moving to more complex interventions when absolutely needed, or in the absence of the imminent arrival of a skilled airway provider.

-The purpose of this course is to provide practitioners, whether in the clinic, the intensive care unit, the emergency room, or in the community as a prehospital provider, with the clinical knowledge needed to rapidly and effectively assess the patient's airway and intervene efficiently to begin to ventilate the patient in distress.
+The purpose of this course is to provide practitioners, whether in the clinic, the intensive care unit, the emergency department, or in the community as a prehospital provider, with the clinical knowledge needed to rapidly and effectively assess the patient's airway and intervene efficiently to begin to ventilate the patient in distress.
 This includes practitioners who are not normally seen as being involved with airway management, such as dental professionals, mental health providers, and allied staff.
 Further, as practitioners may be called upon to provide ABC assessment and care outside the controlled environment of the hospital or clinic, a significant portion of this course will focus on how to be successful in airway management with a minimum of equipment prior to the arrival of designated advanced care providers.